frequency-chain/frequency/designdocs/MESSAGE_STORAGE.md

 ## Benefits and Risks
 ### Benefits
-- Relatively high write throughput due to adding to the temporary storage called `BlockMessages`
 - High read throughput for any query involving a specific block number
 - Built in Support for a flexible time-based retention policy per schema
 ### Risks